Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/event.md

     A simple class carrying an **EventID**.
 Developers can create new event types by inheriting from `Event` and adding any additional data they want to share with listeners.

 2. **`IEventListener`**
-    An interface that you can inherit from to automatically subscribe to **all** events in MMFS.
+    An interface that you can inherit from to automatically subscribe to **all** events in Astra.
 Each `IEventListener` must implement:
     ```cpp
     void onEvent(const Event *e) override;
     ```